 - Protocol security

 Now you know there are no risks about co-browsing, let's see how co-browse can help your agents better serve your customers.

 Cobrowsing helps you to show ...
-Not to tell
+Not tell

-Instead of spending precious time telling your customers how to solve their problem, co-browsing allows operators to guide the show the right path.
+Instead of spending precious time telling your customers how to solve their problems, co-browsing allows operators to guide the user to right path.

 Co-browsing brings more interactivity